Suitable Education

-Section 7 of the Education Act 1996 explains what is meant by suitable education if a child is educated otherwise than at school.
+Section 7 of the Education Act 1996 explains what is meant by suitable education for a child educated “otherwise” than in school.

 “The parent of every child of compulsory school age shall cause him to receive efficient full-time education suitable—